 Athletic mouthguards: Features to look for.

-Stock athletic mouthguards don't make the best choice.
+A Stock athletic mouthguard. - This type of appliance doesn't usually make the best choice.

-Sports mouthguards are dental appliances that help to protect the hard and soft tissues of the mouth (teeth, jawbones, lips, cheeks, gums and tongue) from injury caused by traumatic blows.
+Sports mouthguards are a type of dental appliance that when worn can help to protect the hard and soft tissues of the mouth (teeth, jawbones, lips, cheeks, gums and tongue) from injury caused by traumatic blows.

-- It's thought that as many as one third of all injuries treated by dentists are sports related.
+- As many as one third of all injuries treated by dentists are sports related.

-- During any single season, it's estimated that an athlete participating in a contact sport runs about a 10% chance of experiencing some sort of orofacial injury.
+- During any single season, it's estimated that an athlete runs about a 10% chance of experiencing some sort of orofacial (facial/dental) injury.

 Here's a listing of characteristics that a good sports mouthpiece should have.

 Two of the most important properties for a guard to have are:

 If it doesn't meet these two simple criteria, it probably won't be worn, at least not all of the time.